tmi-lab/Resilient-Dataset/CODE_OF_CONDUCT.md

 At TMI-LAB, we recognise and celebrate the creativity and collaboration of open source contributors and the diversity of skills, experiences, cultures, and opinions they bring to the projects and communities they participate in.

-We value diverse opinions, but we value respectful behavior more.
+We value diverse opinions, but we value respectful behaviour more.

 ---